General Equipment at Southern Illinois University Carbondale Campus Illinois

 Asbestos-containing boiler components allegedly included:

-Boiler repair required physically demolishing deteriorated Eagle-Picher and Cranite insulation, welding and cutting on boiler components immediately adjacent to asbestos materials, and reinstalling new insulation—all inside confined, poorly ventilated boiler rooms where fiber concentrations accumulated.
+Boiler repair required physically demolishing deteriorated and Cranite insulation, welding and cutting on boiler components immediately adjacent to asbestos materials, and reinstalling new insulation—all inside confined, poorly ventilated boiler rooms where fiber concentrations accumulated.

 Boiler manufacturers common at SIUC-era university installations: